JaylyDev/jaylydev.github.io/posts/statistics.md

 ![stats_promo_art](/assets/posts/statistics/thumbnail.png)

-The Minecraft Statistics Add-On allows players to track certain tasks in the form of numerical data in a Minecraft: Bedrock Edition world.
+The Minecraft Statistics Add-On allows players to track certain tasks in the form of numerical data in a Minecraft Bedrock world.
 This is similar to the Statistics in-game feature presented in Java Edition.

 ## Statistics Screen